chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 That's a great question.
-This role at Sungrow really stood out to me for a few key reasons.
+This role at Sungrow really appeals to me for a few key reasons.

 First, I'm genuinely excited about Sungrow's mission - 'Clean Power for All'.
-I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is something I'm passionate about.
+I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

 Second, the role is a perfect match for my experience.
-The job description mentions leading front-end architecture design, performance optimization, and working with technologies like Vue and TypeScript.
+The role involves front-end architecture design, performance optimization, and working with technologies like Vue and TypeScript.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies—Vue.js and TypeScript.
-I have solid experience in performance optimization and building scalable applications.

-Finally, I was very excited to read that this is a new subsidiary and you're looking for 'pioneers'.
-With my 8+ years of experience, I'm confident I can not only handle the technical challenges but also help build a strong foundation for the new team here in Munich.
+With my 8+ years of experience, I'm confident I can handle the technical challenges.

-So, the combination of the company's mission, the alignment with my technical skills, and the chance to be part of a foundational team makes this a uniquely exciting opportunity for me.
+So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.

 ## Work Experience